 The Refinishing Hardwood Floor Cost should also include minor wood repairs, complete staining, and finishing the floor with polyurethane.
 Most contractors will use two coats of polyurethane and others use three.

-Getting your hardwood floor refinished can introduce a few issues that you may overlook.
+Getting your Refinishing Hardwood Floor can introduce a few issues that you may overlook.
 The room that holds the floor that is being refinished needs to be completely clear of all furniture.
 This can be a daunting task for families who have bulky furniture.
 Some floor refinishing services will include this in their service.
 In addition to moving your furniture, there will be some measures you need to take to completely clean up after the job is complete.

 Dust will penetrate and get around the house no matter how careful you are about sealing off doors and openings.
 A task that is often overlooked by homeowners after they get their hardwood floor professionally refinished is changing the filter in their furnace.
 Make sure that you keep an eye on the filter and change it when necessary.